 Map 4: I-277 Concepts (Kenilworth Avenue to Independence Boulevard)

-A Technical Oversight Team (TOT) has been providing input on the Loop Study from the beginning.
-This team includes staff from various City departments, NCDOT, Charlotte Center City Partners and the study consultant, RS&H. Based on public input and the TOT meetings, a number of concepts have been further developed.
-The concepts are shown in the Potential Projects Map.
-From these concepts, potential projects will be nominated for inclusion in the 2040 MUMPO Long Range Transportation Plan.
+A Technical Oversight Team (TOT) has provided input on the Loop Study from the beginning.
+This team included staff from various City departments, NCDOT, MUMPO, Charlotte Center City Partners and the study consultant, RS&H. Based on public input and the Technical Oversight Team meetings, a number of concepts were further developed.
+The concepts are shown in the resulting I-277/I-77 Loop Strategic Plan.